 While some of the laws themselves are problematic in nature, it becomes worse when politicians believe that just the simple existence of these laws is proof enough of the apparently established equality.
 Dalits are still struggling to make the nation understand the gravity of caste discrimination and the extent of its oppression.
 She also points out that even the Dalits in power hesitate to help as they are stuck in an oppressive system where they are constantly dominated by the upper-castes.

-In this video, Dr. Ruth Manorama shares the details of the struggles and the accomplishments of Dalit women in the past four decades where they worked tirelessly to advocate for their rights in international forums.
+Watch Dr. Ruth Manorama share the details of the struggles and the accomplishments of Dalit women in the past four decades where they worked tirelessly to advocate for their rights in international forums.

 This video is created by Dalit Women Fight, follow them on YouTube.